-Did you know that 73% people buy through both digital and physical channels?
+Did you know that 73% of people buy through both digital and physical channels?
 Cross Media Advertising is a great way to get the most out of it.

 According to Invesp, conversion optimization specialists, 95% of marketers today agree that multichannel is essential to effectively target your audience.